Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 9239 questions found out of 13265 clips
+* 9292 questions found out of 13323 clips
-* 8862 non-trolling & on-topic questions found out of 9239 total questions
+* 8910 non-trolling & on-topic questions found out of 9292 total questions
-* 729 questions found with no other references
+* 743 questions found with no other references
 ## grouped by date
+* 2024-10-15: 14 of 48 questions found with no other references
 * 2024-10-01: 14 of 53 questions found with no other references
-* 2024-09-24: 12 of 53 questions found with no other references
+* 2024-09-24: 13 of 53 questions found with no other references
-* 2024-09-17: 19 of 51 questions found with no other references
+* 2024-09-17: 18 of 51 questions found with no other references
 * 2024-09-03: 17 of 43 questions found with no other references
 * 2024-08-30: 0 of 1 questions found with no other references
 * 2024-08-27: 12 of 40 questions found with no other references